 The Plan may be wholly or partially amended or otherwise modified, suspended or terminated at any time or from time to time by the Committee.
-However, no action of the Committee may modify the Award Limit (except as provided in Section N), modify the eligibility requirements of Section C, reduce the minimum option and stock appreciation rights price requirements of Section F or otherwise amend the Plan in a manner requiring stockholder approval as a matter of Section 162(m), Rule 16b-3 or Section 16 of the Exchange Act or other applicable law, regulation or rule without approval of the Company's shareholders given within 12 months before or after the action by the Committee.
+However, no action of the Committee may (except as provided in Section N), modify the Award Limit modify the eligibility requirements of Section C, reduce the minimum option and stock appreciation rights price requirements of Section F or otherwise amend the Plan in a manner requiring stockholder approval as a matter of Section 162(m), Rule 16b-3 or Section 16 of the Exchange \mbox{Act} or other applicable law, regulation or rule without approval of the Company's shareholders given within 12 months before or after the action by the Committee.
 Neither the amendment, suspension nor termination of the Plan shall, without the consent of the holder of the option or stock appreciation right, impair any rights or obligations under any option or stock appreciation right theretofore granted.
 No option or stock appreciation right may be granted during any period of suspension nor after termination of the Plan, and in no event may any option or stock appreciation right be granted under this Plan after the expiration of ten years from the date the Plan was adopted by the Board.

-14. The Plan shall be amended to add Section X which should read in its entirety as follows:
+- 14. The Plan shall be amended to add Section X which should read in its entirety as follows: - X. Consideration

-X. Consideration

-The consideration for the issuance of any option or stock appreciation right shall be the participant's past and future service with Promus or its subsidiaries.
+The consideration for the issuance of any option or stock $% \left(1\right) =\left(1\right) \left(1\right) \left($ appreciation right shall be the participant's past or future service with Promus or its subsidiaries.

-I hereby certify that the foregoing amendment to the Plan was duly adopted by the Board of Directors of The Promus Companies Incorporated as of , 1995.
+I hereby certify that the foregoing amendment to the Plan was duly adopted by the Board of Directors of The Promus Companies Incorporated as of April 5,

-Executed on this day of , 1995.
+Executed on this day of , 1 995.

+٠.

+S ec ret ar Y